task-force-ia/taskforce-ia-doc-en/doc/raccomandazioni.rst

 1. **Promote** a national platform dedicated to the development of AI solutions in order to:
   a. promote the collection of annotated data, codes and learning models;
   b. organize and convey tests openly before the release of AI systems used in
      the PA in order to evaluate their behaviour and limit the anomalies and the amplification of the bias;
   c. offer adequate computing resources to experiment with techniques and solutions;

-2. **Disclose** to the public the intermediate results of the elaboration of AI algorithms (ex. parameters of neural networks) operated on data from public administrations, subject to conditions that may harm the privacy and security of citizens.
+2. **Disclose** to the public the intermediate results of the elaboration of AI algorithms (e.g. parameters of neural networks) operated on data from public administrations, subject to conditions that may harm the privacy and security of citizens.
 These results must allow the reproducibility of the processes, their evaluation and verifiability;